Pricing Page SEO Audit Tool

 Plan differences are vague or overly feature-led

-Visitors often cannot tell which plan fits them because the page lists features without translating them into team size, workflow, or outcome differences.
+Visitors often cannot tell which plan fits them because the page lists features without translating them into use case, workflow, or practical plan differences.

 Pricing objections are unanswered

-Questions about contracts, billing, seats, onboarding, migration, or ROI are often missing — even though they are what buyers want answered before they book or buy.
+Questions about contracts, billing, limits, onboarding, migration, or cancellation are often missing, even though they are what buyers want answered before they choose a plan.

 No proof next to the pricing decision